310mc/https-310mc.github.io-tl/source/_posts/wedding_march/red_diamond.md

 {% bubble Tatsumi %}
 “…Every time you smile, my heart flutters like the autumn leaves before us.”

-“I love you.
+“I love you dearly.
 May we continue to make wonderful memories together.”
 {% endbubble %}

 <div class="msr-location">